 A diagnosis is confirmed by:

-- TSH and the thyroid hormone levels (T4 and T3) blood tests: In general, elevated T3 and/or T4 in the presence of normal or elevated TSH suggests a TSH-producing tumor.
+- Blood tests: In general, elevated T3 and/or T4 in the presence of normal or elevated TSH suggests a TSH-producing tumor.
 In some cases, thyroid hormones are normal despite the presence of a tumor.
-This is called a “silent TSH adenoma.”
+This is called a silent TSH adenoma.

-- Imaging the pituitary by MRI or CT: Presence of a pituitary adenoma on the MRI study usually shows a large tumor; however, some tumors may be too small to see.
+- MRI or CT scans: Presence of a pituitary adenoma on the MRI study usually shows a large tumor; however, some tumors may be too small to see.

 Early treatment prevents the progression of visual loss and headaches caused by many larger tumors.